 Algorithms

-There are two ways to integrate your algorithm into Hkube:
+HKube offers two ways to integrate your algorithm:

-1) No code involves, no WebSocket and no Docker.
+1. No code involved, no WebSocket and no Docker.

 2) Build the algorithm image and push it to Docker registry.

-All messages between Hkube and algorithm are in JSON format.
+All messages between them are in JSON format.

 name: my-alg